The Easter Story Sunday School Lesson.

 Then Mary looked up and saw it was Jesus!

 The above picture shows a sneak peek of all the coloring pages available in this free download.
-You will find them in THE RESOURCE LIBRARY
+You will find them in the Kid's Zone.

 Easter Questions: Ask your children some questions to reinforce the story of Easter.